fabiocarrella/handbook/_sources/tedcog/expectations.md

 ## Strong relationships:

 * We will ensure that each junior group member has a direct mentoring relationship with a more senior colleague
-* We will share opportunities with group members regardless of their status or seniority to enhance professional development (see next section) <span style="color:red">ADD LINK</span>
+* We will share opportunities with group members regardless of their status or seniority to enhance professional development [(see next section)](https://tedcog.github.io/handbook/tedcog/basic_skills.html)
-*
 * We engage in open conversations with people from all levels
 * We acknowledge that we will all make mistakes.
 We will learn from our mistakes and take action to correct ourselves.

 ## An inclusive environment:
 * We encourage and support non-academic career choices, for example, science policy, writing, industry, non-science careers, etc.
 * We discuss societal and ethical issues that affect our group members and others in the community